 That's it.
 Now the users can log in to Hub and connected services with their Okta credentials.

-Use Hub as SAML Identity Provider in Hub
+Hub as SAML Identity Provider for Another Hub Service

 In Hub installation that you use as SAML service provider, open the Auth Modules page.

 Click the New module button, then select SAML 2.0.

 A New SAML 2.0 Auth Module dialog opens.